wttech/pulumi-aem/README.md

 - Easy configuration and management of AEM instances
 - Support for multiple cloud platforms and bare metal machines
-- Seamless integration with Terraform for infrastructure provisioning
+- Seamless integration with Pulumi for infrastructure provisioning
 - Based on the powerful [AEM Compose](https://github.com/wttech/aemc) tool

 ## Quickstart